 - Find out for yourself.
 Just because everything can be done online does not mean it should.
 Interact with their customer service as much as possible to get a feel for what it is like to do business with the company.
 The best time to do this is when you have an approval in hand.
 You can quiz them on the process and the terms of the deal they have proposed to you.

 - Make them win your business.
 If two lenders offer the same rate, call them both and ask why you should go with one lender over the other.
 Force them to explain why their loan terms or programs are better than the competitor’s option.

 Mistakes to Avoid…

 - Don’t give up the federal perks too soon.
 If you have federal student loans, you can consolidate them with a private company, but it isn’t always a good idea.
-You have to give federal benefits like income driven repayment plans and student loan forgiveness programs.
-Going the private route commits you to paying off the loan in full, so make sure the interest rate savings is worth what you are giving up.
+You have to give federal benefits like income-driven repayment plans and student loan forgiveness programs.
+Going the private route commits you to paying off the loan in full, so make sure the interest rate savings are worth what you are giving up.
 More on weighing federal benefits against private savings…

-- Don’t think a rejection is permanent.
-A minor change in circumstances can be the difference between an acceptance and a denial.
+- Don’t think rejection is permanent.
+A minor change in circumstances can be the difference between acceptance and denial.
 If you pay off a loan or get a new job, you become a significantly different applicant.
-More on turning a rejection into a denial…
+More on turning rejection into an approval…

 - Don’t put too much weight on a cosigner release.
 Some lenders are better than others when it comes to releasing a cosigner from the loan, but there is little incentive for any lender to grant a cosigner release.
 Lenders would much rather have two people responsible for the loan instead of one, so they will look for any reason to deny the release.
 For your financial planning, if you absolutely must have a cosigner, assume they will be on it for the life of the loan.
 More on understanding cosigner releases…